 - Heart – Patients should inform their doctor if they have congestive heart failure as Remsima may make it worse.

-- Malignancy – Remsima has been associated with a small increased risk of developing cancer (<1%).
+- Malignancy – When used for long periods of time, Remsima may be associated with a small increased risk of cancer, however, the data is not entirely clear.

 Patients who should NOT be taking Remsima or other brands of infliximab include:

 - Patients who have had a previous serious allergic reaction to Remsima